-4.9 Statutory, Legal and Risk Implications

-There are specific statutory requirements which have been followed in seeking a sponsor for the new primary school under the provisions of the Education Act 2011.
+4.3 Statutory, Legal and Risk Implications There are specific statutory requirements which have been followed in seeking a sponsor for the new primary school under the provisions of the Education Act 2011.
 The process adopted by the Council is compliant with the requirements of the Act.

-4.10 Equality and Diversity Implications

-The Council is committed to ensuring that children with special educational needs and/or disabilities (SEND) are able to attend their local mainstream school where possible, with only those children with the most complex and challenging needs requiring places at specialist provision.

-- 4.11 The accommodation provided for delivery of early years and childcare and primary education will fully comply with the requirements of the Public Sector Equality Duty and current Council standards. - 4.12 As part of the planning process for new schools, LAs must also undertake an assessment of the impact, both on existing educational institutions locally and in terms of impact on particular groups of pupils from an equality's perspective.

-4.13 Engagement and Communications Implications
+- 4.4.1 Equality and Diversity Implications The Council is committed to ensuring that children with special educational needs and/or disabilities (SEND) are able to attend their local mainstream school where possible, with only those children with the most complex and challenging needs requiring places at specialist provision. - 4.4.2 The accommodation provided for delivery of early years and childcare and primary education will fully comply with the requirements of the Public Sector Equality Duty and current Council standards. - 4.4.3 As part of the planning process for new schools, LAs must also undertake an assessment of the impact, both on existing educational institutions locally and in terms of impact on particular groups of pupils from an equality's perspective. - 4.5 Engagement and Communications Implications

 The process adopted by the Council for consideration of new school presumption proposals makes provision for a public meeting at which members of the local community can meet the potential sponsors and ask them questions about their proposals.
-As the first primary school to serve a new community, this was not a requirement in this case.
+This was held virtually on 24th November 2021, with more than 20 members of public in attendance.
+Questions and answers from this session were also published online, for members of the public who were unable to attend.
 All new school projects are subject to a statutory process which includes public consultation at various stages e.g. prior to the launch of the competition process, and at pre-planning application stage

-4.14 Localism and Local Member Involvement
+4.6 Localism and Local Member Involvement

-All CYP Spokespersons were invited to participate in the assessment panel stage of the sponsor selection process.
-The local Member for Waterbeach, Councillor Anna Bradnam, participated in the joint officer/member panel with Councillors Bryony Goodliffe, Chairman of the CYP Committee, and Simone Taylor.
-Councillors Maria King, Vice Chair of the CYP Committee and Samantha Hoy were invited but unable to attend.
+All CYP Spokes were invited to participate in the assessment panel stage of the sponsor selection process.
+The local Member for Sawtry, Councillor Simon Bywater, participated in the joint officer/member panel with Councillors Bryony Goodliffe, Chairman of the CYP Committee, and Simone Taylor.
+Councillors Maria King, Vice Chair of the CYP Committee, and Samantha Hoy were invited, but unable to attend.

-4.15 Public Health Implications
+4.7 Public Health Implications